tlpedley/BearingConditionMonitoring/README.md

 # BearingConditionMonitoring
-To extract features from vibrational data for use with MATLAB
+To extract features from vibrational data for use with MATLAB's Classification Learner App